spatialthoughts/qgis-tutorials/source/docs/3/performing_table_joins.rst

   .. image:: /static/3/performing_table_joins/images/07.png
      :align: center

 8. To eliminate the additional header row, under :guilabel:`Record and Fields Options` set the :guilabel:`Number of header line to discard` to ``1``.
 Now the table will contain proper column headers.
-Click :guilabel:`Add` to add it as a layer and then click :guilabel:`Close` this dialog box.
+Click :guilabel:`Add` to add it as a layer and then click :guilabel:`Close` to close this dialog box.

   .. image:: /static/3/performing_table_joins/images/08.png
      :align: center